debate-map/app/README.md

 * 3\) Run the commands needed to integrate the kubeconfig file into your local kube config.
 * 4\) Create an alias/copy of the "kubernetes-admin@Main_1" k8s context, renaming it to "dm-ovh". (open `$HOME/.kube/config`, copy the aforementioned context section, then change the copy's name to `dm-ovh`)
 * 5\) Add your Docker authentication data to your OVH Kubernetes cluster.
+	* 5.1\) Option 1 (recommended): Load the credentials into ovh, directly from the GCR credentials file.
+		* 5.1.1\) If on Windows, run: ``$keyContent = (Get-Content -Raw "Others/Secrets/gcs-key.json").replace('"', '\"').replace('`n', '\n'); kubectl --context dm-ovh create secret docker-registry registry-credentials --namespace default --docker-server=us-west1-docker.pkg.dev --docker-username=_json_key --docker-password=$keyContent --docker-email=not-needed@example.com``
+	* 5.2\) Option 2: Load the credentials into docker in plain text, then push them to the OVH cluster as well. (recommended only if already in plain text)
-	* 5.1\) Ensure that your credentials are loaded, in plain text, in your docker `config.json` file.
+		* 5.2.1\) Ensure that your credentials are loaded, in plain text, in your docker `config.json` file.
 By default, Docker Desktop does not do this!
 So most likely, you will need to:
-		* 5.1.1\) Disable the credential-helper, by opening `$HOME/.docker/config.json`, and setting the `credsStore` field to **an empty string** (ie. `""`).
+			* 5.2.1.1\) Disable the credential-helper, by opening `$HOME/.docker/config.json`, and setting the `credsStore` field to **an empty string** (ie. `""`).
-		* 5.1.2\) Log in to your image registry again. (ie. rerun step 3.5 of [cloud-project-init](#cloud-project-init))
+			* 5.2.1.2\) Log in to your image registry again. (ie. rerun step 3.5 of [cloud-project-init](#cloud-project-init))
-		* 5.1.3\) Submit the credentials to OVH: `kubectl --context dm-ovh create secret --namespace app generic registry-credentials --from-file=.dockerconfigjson=PATH_TO_DOCKER_CONFIG --type=kubernetes.io/dockerconfigjson` (the default path to the docker-config is `$HOME/.docker/config.json`, eg. `C:/Users/YOUR_USERNAME/.docker/config.json`)
+			* 5.2.1.3\) Submit the credentials to OVH: `kubectl --context dm-ovh create secret --namespace app generic registry-credentials --from-file=.dockerconfigjson=PATH_TO_DOCKER_CONFIG --type=kubernetes.io/dockerconfigjson` (the default path to the docker-config is `$HOME/.docker/config.json`, eg. `C:/Users/YOUR_USERNAME/.docker/config.json`)
-	* 5.1\) You can verify that the credential-data was uploaded properly, using: `kubectl --context dm-ovh get --namespace default -o json secret registry-credentials` (currently we are pushing the secret to the `default` namespace, as that's where the `web-server` and `app-server` pods currently are; if these pods are moved to another namespace, adjust this line accordingly)
+		* 5.2.1\) You can verify that the credential-data was uploaded properly, using: `kubectl --context dm-ovh get --namespace default -o json secret registry-credentials` (currently we are pushing the secret to the `default` namespace, as that's where the `web-server` and `app-server` pods currently are; if these pods are moved to another namespace, adjust this line accordingly)

 </details>